TimeMachine1994/081925-SvelteTweb/Old Docs01/090725-auto-login-plan.md

 Automatically authenticate new (or newly claimed) users right after they submit:

-the Memorial form (Owner),
+the Event form (Owner),

 a Quick Viewer registration, or

-the Funeral Director Program form (Funeral Director), then redirect them to the correct destination (memorial page or portal) with a valid session cookie.
+the Funeral Director Program form (Funeral Director), then redirect them to the correct destination (event page or portal) with a valid session cookie.

 2) Scope

 Applies to three entry points:

-Owner: POST /create (memorial form)
+Owner: POST /create (event form)

 Viewer: POST /auth/quick-viewer (or inline quick-signup on any page)